ILDAnaSoft/ILDDoc/rec/ild_rec_collections.md

 # REC format

-Collections in the ILD REC files:
+Collections in the ILD REC files, here we only summarize the extra collections aside from DST ones:

 the first list is the name that you can invoke them in your program, The second list is their types.